-In 2009, young law students participated in a course on access to justice.
-They were shocked to learn that, at the time, a person working full time at minimum wage did not have access to government legal aid: the free component of the program was reserved for people earning less than $12,149 a year, almost $8,000 less than minimum wage.
-In the hallways, a discussion ensued: this injustice must end.
+In 2009, law students participate in a course on access to justice.
+They are shocked to learn that, at the time, a person working full time at minimum wage does not have access to government legal aid: the free component of the program is reserved for people earning less than $12,149 a year, almost $8,000 less than minimum wage.
+In the hallways, a discussion ensues: this injustice must end.

-Juripop opened its doors a few months later.
+Juripop opens its doors a few months later.
 Its mission?
-To provide legal information to those forgotten by the system, those who are too rich for government legal aid but too poor to hire a lawyer.
+To provide legal information to those forgotten by the system, those who are too rich for government legal aid, but too poor to hire a lawyer.

-In its early years, the organization offered free information sessions, a national advocacy contest, and a tour of Quebec for seniors.
+In its early years, the organization offers free information sessions, a moot competition, and a tour of Quebec for seniors.
 Its volunteer lawyers and notaries travel close to where people live and offer free legal information in the metro and in city parks.